-12 Star Wars: Squadrons tips to help you master the game quickly
+Star Wars: Squadrons guide: 12 tips and tricks to help you master the game quickly

 Star Wars: Squadrons has arrived!
 Are you excited?
 I’m excited.
 Are you terrible at the game right now?
 I was too when I first started.
 But no longer, thanks to these top Star Wars: Squadrons tips for beginners, which will walk you through everything you need to know about this high-skill-ceiling space combat sim, from power management to advanced movement techniques and much more.

-Star Wars: Squadrons tips
+Star Wars: Squadrons guide: top tips and tricks

 Star Wars: Squadrons is a challenging, fiddly game with an extremely high skill ceiling.
 Strangely, it reminds me of Rocket League: you’re trying to learn the capabilities and limitations of a fiddly and confusing vehicle, so you can learn to pull off incredible moves instead of just constantly exploding.
 But with the below practical top-tier tips, you’ll sidestep the early pitfalls currently plaguing most beginners in Squadrons, and skip right ahead to the “incredible moves” part.
 Speaking of skipping right ahead…